shtsai/networking-project/docker/README.md

 This document will go over the steps of setting up a docker network.

-## Subdirectory
+### Subdirectory

 There are two subdirectories:
-* build: contains the Dockerfile for creating docker image of the vm servers we will use
+* build: contains the Dockerfile for creating docker images of the vm servers we will use
-* shellscript: contains shellscripts for networks and containers
+* shellscript: contains shellscripts for configuring docker networks and containers

-Check the README files in these two subdirectories for further details.
+Checkout the README files in these two subdirectories for further details.

 ## Getting Started

-These instructions will give you the tools you need to set up a docker network in your machine for the experienment.
+The following instructions will give you the tools and procedures you need know to set up a docker network in your machine for the experienment.

 ### Prerequisites

+#### Installation

 The first thing you need to do is to install docker on your machine if you haven't done so.